Win free tickets to the movies in Palma!

 The Bulletin in collaboration with @aficineib are giving away 2 pairs of tickets to see films in English at Ocimax, Rivoli or Sala Augusta in Palma.

-For a chance to win, answer the following question: Who plays the new Batman?
+For a chance to win, answer the following question: What does BAFTA stand for?

 Send your answer to editorial@majorcadailybulletin.es